-• Is this accurate?
+• Can this record be released?

 You receive an application from a nursing home for an EDW on one of the patients there.

 - Can a nursing home request an EDW? - What is important to pay attention to regarding whether the patient "evidences mental illness?"